SirPlease/L4D2-Competitive-Rework/Dedicated Server Install Guide/README.md

 > **My VDS has multiple cores and lots of RAM, can I run multiple servers simultaneously?!**

 Yes.
-You just need to blahblahblah
+You just need to not lose the motivation to complete this FAQ.

 > **How do I get that super cool mix plugin the SirPlease servers have?!**